-The Indigenous Food Network (IFN) provides an opportunity for Native-led community organizations in Minneapolis to work together to rebuild a sovereign food system by identifying and leveraging organizational and community assets.
+The Indigenous Food Network (IFN) is a collaborative of Native-led community organizations in Minneapolis who are working together to rebuild a sovereign food system by identifying and leveraging organizational and community assets.
 The work of the IFN builds on the cultural knowledge of community members and uses an intertribal and multigenerational approach.

 We are creating a Native American urban model for food sovereignty.

 - Increase access and consumption of Indigenous foods in schools and programs serving Native American youth and families

 - Strengthen the Indigenous Food Network as a whole and individual organizations, to carry out the mission of the network